Skip to main content

 • Closed-end credit (mortgages, auto loans, personal loans)

-• BNPL (Buy Now, Pay Later) per 2024 CFPB interpretive rule
+• BNPL (Buy Now, Pay Later) - coverage is unsettled, and the 2024 CFPB interpretive rule didn't survive 2025

 Key Provisions